0xCaponte/0xCaponte.github.io/_posts/2022-09-10-HTTP-Security-Headers.md

 ## Edits

 ### 12.10.2022 - New A+ Score
-While writing my [post about my Content-Security-Policy](https://caponte.io/blog/Content-Security-Policy/) I noticed that in my case get rid of
+While writing the [post about how I set my Content-Security-Policy](https://caponte.io/blog/Content-Security-Policy/) I noticed that in my case it was easy to get rid of the

 	unsafe-inline

-was not that difficult and after doing these changes my website's grade became "A+".
+And after doing these changes my website's grade became "A+".

 ![new_score](/resources/images/posts/http-security-headers/new_score.png)
 <figcaption align = "center">New "A+" score.</figcaption>